vnspoj/top-interview-questions/_posts/2019-1-7-binary-tree-inorder-traversal.md

 Output: [1,3,2]
 ```

-Follow up: Recursive solution is trivial, could you do it iteratively?
+Follow up: Recursive solution is trivial, could you do it **iteratively**?